aureoncorner-dotcom/cooperative-systems/collaborative_ai/resonance.md

 # Problem
-What recurring problem this pattern addresses.

 # When this helps
-Contexts where this pattern is useful.

 # When this fails
-Situations where this pattern should NOT be used.

 # Core mechanism (plain language)
-The smallest explanation of how it works.

 # Failure modes
-How this breaks or drifts if misapplied.

 # Fork notes
-What can be changed safely.
-What should not.

 # RESONANCE